Identify | Disrupt |

 -

-Q: Who is eligible to submit a tip and claim a bounty (reward)?
+Q: Who is eligible to submit a tip and claim a Bounty (reward)?

-Q: Who is excluded from receiving a bounty?
+Q: Who is excluded from receiving a Bounty?

 The following individuals are NOT eligible: